bryanjonas/RKE-Setup/RancherClusterSetup.md

 ## Create Node Template

 In order to set up a highly-available install of Rancher, you have to establish a RKE cluster (the hard way).
 This is actually pretty straightforward if you make a node template (or whatever other automation you want to use) and clone it three times.
+After trying this with Debian 10 and running into DNS resolution issues in the pods, I decided to go with what was recommended by Rancher: Ubuntu 16.04.

 ### Install Docker
 ```{bash}